 DP NUMBER TITLE DESCRIPTION SBM-1_01 Description of significant groups of products and/or services offered All of the Group's main products and activities are described in Chapter 1.3.
 SBM-1_02 Description of significant markets and/or customer groups served All of the Group's main markets are described in Chapter 1.4.
 SBM-1_03 Total headcount of employees The total number of employees is: 5,236 SBM-1_04 Headcount of employees by geographical areas The total number of employees is 5,236, broken down as follows by region: North America: 400; Latin America: 379; Northern Europe: 756; Central Europe: 1,071; Western Europe and Africa: 1,309; Mediterranean and Africa: 769; Asia-Pacific: 552.
 SBM-1_05 Description of products and services that are banned in certain markets Coface has no products or services banned in certain markets.
 SBM-1_06 Total revenue The Group's revenue is €1,844 million.
 SBM-1_09 Whether the Company is active in the fossil fuel sector (coal, oil and gas) Coface is not active in the fossil fuel sector (coal, oil and gas).
 SBM-1_15 Whether the Company is active in chemicals production Coface does not produce chemicals.
 SBM-1_17 Whether the Company is active in controversial weapons Coface does not manufacture controversial weapons.
 SBM-1_19 Whether the Company is active in cultivation and production of tobacco Coface is not active in tobacco cultivation and production.
-SBM-1_21 Sustainability-related goals in terms of significant groups of products and services, customer categories, geographical areas and relationships with stakeholders Coface has set targets for each of the sustainability matters and material IROs identified following its double materiality assessment. • The challenge of reducing Coface's impact on the climate (under ESRS ET) is the most material one, with six material IROs identified grouped into two categories of subjects and targets (see Chapter 6.21 for more information); • managing the impact of emissions from the Group's activities, investments, clients and debtors: to reduce these impacts, Coface has drafted a decarbonisation plan and set decarbonisation targets; • managing climate risk with, depending on the sector and region, a potential increase in the probability of default of certain debtors, a potential decrease in the volume of business with certain clients or a potential decrease in the market value of certain investments. • although the Group considers that no material impact of these risks is to be expected in the short or medium term, climate risk is taken into account through the Group's risk appetite framework with monitoring of: • an indicator on the change in the carbon footprint of our investment portfolio: in 2024, this indicator remained within the limits set by the Coface Group and was rated effective; • an indicator that manages exposure to investments with a low ESG score: this indicator is used to monitor the volume of investments with a poor ESG score and the volume of unrated investments.
-In 2024, this indicator remained within the limits set for the risk appetite and was rated effective. • climate risk is also taken into account indirectly through: • a credit risk indicator of the diversification of the customer portfolio (geography, sector, concentration).
-In 2024, this indicator remained within the limits of the risk appetite and was rated effective. • climate risk is also taken into account indirectly through: • a credit risk indicator of the diversification of the customer portfolio (geography, sector, concentration).
-In 2024, this indicator remained within the limits of the risk
+SBM-1_21 Sustainability-related goals in terms of significant groups of products and services, customer categories, geographical areas and relationships with stakeholders Coface has set targets for each of the sustainability matters and material IROs identified following its double materially assessment.
+The challenge of reducing Coface's impact on the climate (under ESRS EI) is the most material one, with six material IROs identified grouped into two categories of subjects and targets (see Chapter 6.2.1 for more information): managing the impact of emissions from the Group's activities, investments, clients and debtors: to reduce these impacts, Coface has drafted a decarbonisation plan and set decarbonisation targets; managing climate risk with, depending on the sector and region, a potential increase in the probability of default of certain debtors, a potential decrease in the volume of business with certain clients or a potential decrease in the market value of certain investments. although the Group considers that no material impact of these risks is to be expected in the short or medium term, climate risk is taken into account through the Group's risk appetite framework with monitoring of. an indicator on the change in the carbon footprint of our investment portfolio in 2024, this indicator remained within the limits set by the Coface Group and was rated effective; an indicator that manages exposure to investments with a low ESG score: this indicator is used to monitor the volume of investments with a poor ESG score and the volume of unrated investments. climate risk is also taken into account indirectly through: a credit risk indicator of the diversification of the customer portfolio (geography, sector, concentration).
+In 2024, this indicator remained within the limits of the risk appetite and was rated effective; Sustainability matters related to the Group's employees (SI) are the second most material group of topics with two categories (see Chapter 6.3.1 for more information); the impact of working conditions on its employees of the agr and inclusive working environment can